misaki112/SpringBatchPOC/README.md

 - Total Time: 3 min 42 sec

 - VisualVM Overview
 ![text](https://trhqprdtfs01.pacific.costcotravel.com/tfs/CostcoTravel/e9f00e8f-7718-4c76-88ee-5a50949b2641/b22825d8-5219-46d6-a117-9feb3450e982/_api/_versioncontrol/itemContent?repositoryId=f2f525b1-2dea-421a-bb02-dc7ad5c9d897&path=%2Fimages%2FbothLarge.PNG&version=GBmaster&contentOnly=true&__v=5)

 - Step Details on Spring Cloud Data Flow
 ![text](https://trhqprdtfs01.pacific.costcotravel.com/tfs/CostcoTravel/e9f00e8f-7718-4c76-88ee-5a50949b2641/b22825d8-5219-46d6-a117-9feb3450e982/_api/_versioncontrol/itemContent?repositoryId=f2f525b1-2dea-421a-bb02-dc7ad5c9d897&path=%2Fimages%2FbothSteps.PNG&version=GBmaster&contentOnly=true&__v=5)

 **Conclusion:**

-- Both scaling methods are using one process to switch between threads, speeding up is not as obvious as applying each method to sequential process separately.
+- Both scaling methods are using one process to switch between threads, speeding up is not as obvious as applying each method to sequential process separately
 - Since there are more threads than before, CPU usage and memory usage increases.

 ### Conclusion
 #### By applying Spring Batch's built-in scaling methods to existing batch process, the execution time can be reduced by more than 50% of the sequential execution time.

----

 ## **Part 3.
 Improve Error Recovery of Batch Process**
 #### **Scenario:**
 - There are **deadlock** and **lock waiting timeout** exception occur when running the batch job by multi-threading and **errors appear randomly**.
 - There can be **connection error** when calling **web service** due to **unstable network connection** which can be fixed by just wait and try later.
 - We have large data and it takes **too long to restart the whole job** from the first step every time we want to re-run a failed job.

 #### **Problem 1: Database Lock Problems when Writing in Multiple Threads**
 **Analysis:**
 - The deadlock appears even when the SQL queries only have ```INSERT``` instruction in them.
 The lock is a write-write lock.
 - Run ```SHOW ENGINE INNODB STATUS``` in MySQL shell, get information about the deadlock.
 The lock type is [**Insertion Intention Lock**](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-insert-intention-locks) which is a special kind of [**Gap Lock**](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-gap-locks).
 - **Gap Lock** appears when multiple threads are writing to the same row at the same time and can not be avoid because it is keeps the database synchronized and prevents **Phantom Read**.

 **Solution:**
 - Notice that **Gap Lock** created when multiple thread writing to the same row at the same time.
 - So when a thread encounters **deadlock** caused by gap lock, use **try catch retry pattern** to catch deadlock exception and retry after 0.5 second so 2 threads not writing to same row at the same time.
 - Set a maxTries number to prevent infinite loop.

     ***Try Catch Retry Patter in Customized Writer Extending JdbcBatchItemWritern***